Event Trends Blog

 For live events, every participant arrives with a device that allows them to follow and share your event in multiple ways.
 Make it easy for them."

-Accommodation and venues in particular have been at the forefront of change in the commitment to more sustainable business practices.
-From removing single-use plastics, through to installing solar panels, and implementing grey-water use on venue premises, these practices are set to multiply and continue.
+Accommodation and venues have been at the forefront of change in the commitment to more sustainable business practices.
+From removing single-use plastics to installing solar panels, and implementing grey-water use on venue premises, these practices are set to multiply and continue.

-Utilising these benefits on site, event managers have also been proactive in incorporating sustainable practices throughout the entire event lifecycle.
-This includes minimising printed materials, encouraging attendees to utilise digital resources, and also creating hybrid event options in a bid to reduce an event’s carbon footprint.
+Utilising these benefits on-site, event managers have also been proactive in incorporating sustainable practices throughout the entire event lifecycle.
+This includes minimising printed materials, encouraging attendees to utilise digital resources, and also creating hybrid event options to reduce an event’s carbon footprint.

 An event provides a prime opportunity for security breaches - and with 1.3 billion corporate events taking place each year, data security is fast becoming a hot topic of priority for industry workers.